coleifer/peewee/docs/peewee/db_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`migration-runner` can generate a migration file by comparing your application's models against the database schema, using the following two
+The :ref:`migration-runner` can generate a migration file by comparing your application's models against the database schema, using the following
 commands:

 * ``diff``: prints simple representation of differences between code and database schema.
 * ``create --models ...``: writes the generated migration.
+* ``initial``: writes the first migration without consulting the database, assuming it is empty.

 Example: